1000 Pieces Puzzle is an international dance exchange programme founded by Cindy Claes Productions.

-When setting up the international exchange, we look for dance artists hungry for growth to take part in this unique professional development opportunity, a 2-6 week intensive residency.
+When setting up the international exchange, we open up an application process and look for dance artists hungry for growth to take part in this unique professional development opportunity, a 2-6 week intensive residency.

 We always welcome applications from all genres and we especially encourage dance artists working in the following styles: Dancehall, Body Percussion, Krump, African Dance, Afro-House, Afro-Beats, and Hip Hop.
 We welcome applications from disabled artists.

 Teachers (2017 edition):

 Benji Reid: UK Hiphop Theatre Pioneer, a man with LIFE experience, extended CREATIVE experience, one of the artists who has broken down walls and pushed through doors back in the days to get Hiphop welcomed in theatres.

 Alesandra Seutin: from her training in Senegal, to touring her work in Rwanda and Japan… this woman has fire in her belly and creative knowledge to share!
 International she is and international she breathes!

 Ricardo Ambrózio: from Brazil, he moved to Belgium, if one know how to dare gravity and take risks on the dance floor, it’s Ricardo!!!
 Having been influenced by Krumping and Capeoira, his practice is now rooted in… jaw dropping contemporary movement.